HL7/davinci-ecdx/input/pagecontent/background.md

 <div markdown='1' class="new-content">

+**The following content is to be considered draft content, because it has not yet undergone proper community review and HL7 balloting.**

 ### Workflow Overview

+FHIR offers numerous architectural approaches for sharing data between systems.
+The guide focuses on **three** FHIR transaction approaches for requesting information:

+1. **[Direct Query] (preferred):** Payer directly queries EHR for specific data using the standard FHIR RESTful search.
+1. **[Task Based Approach]:** Payer identifies the 'type' of information desired and the EHR supplies the data possibly with human involvement to find/aggregate/filter/approve it.
+1. **[Unsolicited Push]** Based on pre-defined payor rules or business needs the EHR sends claims data directly to Payer without an explicit Payer request.

-See the [Specification] page for a detailed description of the technical workflow and API guidance.
+See the Specification pages for a detailed description of the technical workflow and API guidance.

+#### Direct Query and Task-Based Workflow

-Figure 2 below illustrates the general workflow for the exchange of clinical data between a Payer (or Provider) system and a Provider system.
+Figure 2 below illustrates the exchange of clinical data between a Payer (or Provider) system and a Provider system using the *Direct Query*  and *Task-Based* workflows.

 {% include img.html img="workflow-overview.svg" caption="Figure 2" %}

-#### Actors and Roles
+##### Actors and Roles

 - The Payer or External Provider System acts in the role of a *data consumer*.
 - The Provider system acts in the role of a *data source*.\*